pkeogan/laravel-saml2/README.md

 3 - Configure attributes to be sent (From Config File) 4 - Configure for each SP if the message and/or assertion should be signed 5 - Provides the ability on the logout page to logout of any of the service provides via iframe

+This package makes it so easy to matinin and a IDP.
+Docs need a little work, if your willing to help let me know.

 ## Installation